Understanding the Lithium Ion Transport in Concentrated Block-Copolymer Electrolytes on a Microscopic Level: Introduction

-Recently Dörr et al.~\cite{dorrAmbientTemperatureElectrolyte2018} and Pelz et al.~\cite{pelzSelfAssembledBlockCopolymer2019} have studied block copolymers with unusually short PEO chains ($M_W = \SI{2000}{\gram\per\mol}$) that allow high lithium salt loadings of \ce{LiTFSI}.
+Dörr et al.~\cite{dorrAmbientTemperatureElectrolyte2018} and Pelz et al.~\cite{pelzSelfAssembledBlockCopolymer2019} have studied block copolymers with unusually short PEO chains ($M_W = \SI{2000}{\gram\per\mol}$) that allow high lithium salt loadings of \ce{LiTFSI}.
 In the experiments a ratio of 4.3 \ce{Li+} per ethylene oxide monomer (EO) has been identified as optimum in the conductivity.
-Those BCPs self--assemble into lamellar microstructures that exhibit a remarkably good total conductivity of \SI{2.2}{\milli\siemens\per\centi\meter} at \SI{20}{\celsius} with a weak temperature dependence and a high lithium ion transference number of 0.7.\cite{pelzSelfAssembledBlockCopolymer2019} The preparation was done by evaporation--induced self--assembly using tetrahydrofuran (\ce{THF}) as solvent. \ce{THF} could not be evaporated completely from these samples, consequently it was postulated that \ce{THF} takes an important role in the coordination of \ce{Li+}.\cite{dorrAmbientTemperatureElectrolyte2018} It was found that thermal annealing increases the conductivity presumably by a long--range ordering of the lamellar structures.\cite{dorrAmbientTemperatureElectrolyte2018} Utilizing small--angle X--ray scattering (SAXS) it has been observed that the addition of salt selectively swells the PEO domain which results in an increase of the overall bilayer thickness from \SI{28}{\nano\meter} in neat polymer to \SI{52}{\nano\meter} in the best conducting sample.\cite{dorrAmbientTemperatureElectrolyte2018} This pronounced swelling can be an indication of the formation of a salt--rich phase in the PEO domain.
-Remarkably wide--angle X--ray scattering (WAXS) reveals a strongly crystalline phase that did not vanish even at a high temperature of \SI{120}{\celsius}.\cite{pelzSelfAssembledBlockCopolymer2019}
+Those BCPs self--assemble into lamellar microstructures that exhibit a remarkably good total conductivity of \SI{2.2}{\milli\siemens\per\centi\meter} at \SI{20}{\celsius} with a weak temperature dependence and a high lithium ion transference number of 0.7.\cite{pelzSelfAssembledBlockCopolymer2019} The preparation was done by evaporation--induced self--assembly using tetrahydrofuran (\ce{THF}) as solvent. \ce{THF} could not be evaporated completely from these samples and subsequent experimental investigations indicate that \ce{THF} takes an important role in the coordination of \ce{Li+}.\cite{dorrAmbientTemperatureElectrolyte2018,zhou_deciphering_2021,krause_superionic_2024} It was found that thermal annealing increases the conductivity presumably by a long--range ordering of the lamellar structures.\cite{dorrAmbientTemperatureElectrolyte2018} Utilizing small--angle X--ray scattering (SAXS) it has been observed that the addition of salt selectively swells the PEO domain which results in an increase of the overall bilayer thickness from \SI{28}{\nano\meter} in neat polymer to \SI{52}{\nano\meter} in the best conducting sample.\cite{dorrAmbientTemperatureElectrolyte2018} This pronounced swelling can be an indication of the formation of a salt--rich phase in the PEO domain.
+Remarkably wide--angle X--ray scattering (WAXS) reveals a strongly crystalline phase that did not vanish even at a high temperature of \SI{120}{\celsius}.\cite{pelzSelfAssembledBlockCopolymer2019} Recent investigations have shown high ionic conductivities in other microstructures as well and postulated the presence of a salt--rich phase with additional \ce{THF} as solvent.\cite{krause_superionic_2024}